grace-pehl/Accelerometer-Tidy/Codebook.md

 ### General Description
 Dataset is 180 rows by 68 columns with column headers - 219 kB

 Rows record the observations for 6 activities performed by each of the 30 subjects.
 Columns record Subject, Activity, and mean and standard deviation for 33 measurements.
+All measurements were normalized.

 From Anguita, et al:
 > The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc_XYZ and tGyro_XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc_XYZ and tGravityAcc_XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.